Girard College: Stephen Girard's legacy

-One of the most interesting chapters of Girard's life was his role in fighting Philadelphia's devastating yellow fever epidemic in the summer of 1793.
-He was instrumental in running the city's hospital at William Hamilton's home, "Bush Hill", using his business skills to better organize the primitive hospital's health care procedures and record-keeping and becoming personally involved in the nursing of patients.

-With the assistance of noted attorney William J. Duane (1780-1865), in the 1820s, he wrote a long will and testament, outlining every detail of how his fortune would be used.
-He delighted in keeping the document secret, knowing that everyone wondered what would happen to his fortune.
+With the assistance of noted attorney William J. Duane (1780–1865), in the 1820s, he wrote a long will and testament, outlining every detail of how his fortune would be used.
 Immediately after he died in 1831, the provisions of his will were made public.
-In addition to extensive personal and institutional bequests, he left the bulk of his fortune to the city of Philadelphia to build and operate a residential school for impoverished white orphans.
-This innovative social vision was considered extremely unusual both then and now: to use the Girard fortune not to endow another so-called "Ivy League" college or university but to assist children in need.
-In 1831, the bequest was the largest single act of philanthropy up to that time in American history.
+In addition to extensive personal and institutional bequests, he left the bulk of his fortune to the city of Philadelphia to build and operate a residential school.
+The bequest was the largest single act of philanthropy up to that time in American history.